Predictive Modeling for High Impact Active Learning Classrooms: Discussion

-Second, the results indicate that less class time spent on lecture is not inherently better for student learning, as suggested by some prior work \cite[e.g.,][]{dancy_physics_2024}.
-While it is true that classes that are almost entirely lecture consistently yield poor learning outcomes, according to our model, there are types of majority-lecture active learning classrooms which lead to high student learning outcomes.
-However, classes that rely on group clicker questions as the only form of active learning have consistently low effect sizes, comparable to those of fully lecture classes, according to our model.
-This combination of results is particularly surprising given the abundance of research studies evaluating the effectiveness of clicker-based pedagogies, such as Peer Instruction, as compared to traditional lecture courses~\cite[e.g.,][]{crouch_peer_2001, bojinova_teaching_2013}.
+Lastly, the results indicate that less class time spent on lecture is not necessarily better for student learning, as suggested by some prior work [e.g., \cite{dancy_physics_2024}].
+While it is true that classes that are almost entirely lecture-based consistently yield lower learning outcomes, according to our model, there are types of majority-lecture active learning classrooms that demonstrate high student learning outcomes.
+However, we find that classes which rely on group clicker questions as the only form of active learning have consistently low effect sizes, comparable to those of fully lecture classes.
+This combination of results is particularly surprising given the abundance of research studies evaluating the effectiveness of clicker-based pedagogies, such as Peer Instruction, as compared to traditional lecture courses [e.g., \cite{crouch_peer_2001, bojinova_teaching_2013}].
 Future work should seek to disentangle these conflicting claims.
-Third, our model indicates that student questions are an important driver in student learning.
-Instructors should encourage students to ask questions in front of the whole class.
-The exact mechanism of a single student's question impacting the whole class's learning is as of yet unknown.